Can English Bluebells Be Found in a Fading Season?

 It’s refreshing.
 It gave me a better understanding of why that friend of mine has a rather marked, innocent openness to him, unlike the usually more cynical Britons.
 Still, post-Brexit I wonder if this would still happen.

-The plague village
+The plague village of Eyam

 It was during a day driving around the interesting spots around the Peak District that I found them.

 My former friend-colleague who was from here, has a slightly morbid frame of mind.
 His local stories revolve around that time there was a lady serial killer, and the field she buried the children in that I could go to (I diplomatically demurred), and that time when his train commute ran over a dead body on the tracks.
 But we suited each other perfectly, since I am very partial to eccentricity.

 So it’s no surprise that he suggested I check out Eyam.

 It is a small village within the national park.
 The plague arrived to this part of England, to Eyam, whose villagers then opted to make the sacrifice of isolating themselves.
 There are good plaques all over this little village, explaining the history and other curious things about the place.